China to allow US beef exports after deal on trade issues with US

 Ross called the agreement a "herculean accomplishment" and argued the deal represented the biggest accomplishment in US-China trade negotiations "in the whole history of US-China relations."

-David Dollar, a former US Treasury and World Bank official based in Beijing, called Ross's characterization "an overstatement, to put it mildly," but said the agreement marked a positive initial step to come out of the renewed US-Chinese comprehensive economic dialogue.
+Joshua Meltzer, a senior fellow in the Global Economy and Development program at the Brookings Institution, called Ross's characterization "an overstatement, to put it mildly," but said the agreement marked a positive initial step to come out of the renewed US-Chinese comprehensive economic dialogue.

-The agreement could mark new opportunities for the US agricultural, energy and financial sectors, which have often struggled for market access in China, Dollar said.
+The agreement could mark new opportunities for the US agricultural, energy and financial sectors, which have often struggled for market access in China, Meltzer said.

 But he noted that China has "made a lot of positive commitments that it hasn't followed through on" in the past.

-"It remains to be seen how much of these turn into real market access," Dollar said.
+"It remains to be seen how much of these turn into real market access," Meltzerd said.

 No 'quid pro quo'